Montréal bucket list bike rides perfect for visitors

 BIXI grows bigger and better than ever!

-Make your way onto the canal on the outskirts of the Old Port of Montréal, and cycle to the Atwater Market—take a break en route for photos of the water—whose historic high tower is a symbol of this part of the city.
+From Parc Jeanne-Mance take bustling Saint-Urbain Street (or a quieter side street) and your make your way to the canal on the outskirts of the Old Port of Montréal.
+Cycle first to the Atwater Market, whose historic clock tower is a symbol of the South part of the city.
 Once you’ve stocked up on all the snacks you’ll need for the rest of the ride, it’s onwards to Lachine and along what’s considered one of the world’s most beautiful urban biking circuits.

-Perfectly picturesque for picnics amongst the sculptures, the Musée plein air de Lachine and Arboretum featuring tree species from around the world in Parc René-Lévesque is spread across a finger of land that stretches out into the St. Lawrence River on both sides.
+Perfectly picturesque for picnics amongst the sculptures, the Jardin de sculptures de Lachine and adjacent Arboretum featuring tree species from around the world in Parc René-Lévesque is spread across a finger of land that stretches out into the St. Lawrence River on both sides.
 Great for a food break or rest, it’s the ideal finish line.
+Make a quick pre-stop at the Public Market of Lachine for ingredients and cold drinks.

 BONUS ROUTE: Rather than returning along the Lachine Canal, redirection south and follow along the entirely waterfront Boulevard LaSalle through the aptly-named Parc des Rapides and the borough of Verdun (Verdun Beach making for a perfect break and rest point).
-You’ll also be well-positioned to turn into the neighbourhood and explore Wellington Street, recently named the coolest in the world.
+You’ll also be well-positioned to turn into the neighbourhood and explore Promenade Wellington, one of the coolest streets in the world.

 Parc Jean-Drapeau - Route Verte

-Double back and when you hit the Estacade du Pont Champlain, cross over to Nun’s Island (architecture fans will want to seek out a modernist gas station masterwork by Mies Van Der Rohe) and make your way back towards the Plateau via Griffintown, the Old Port and up busting Rue Berri past the Grande Bibliothèque.
+Double back and when you hit the Estacade du Pont Champlain, cross over to Nuns’ Island where architecture fans will want to seek out a modernist gas station masterwork by Mies Van Der Rohe.
+It’s also the perfect spot for a bit of pampering at the well-deserved Strøm Nordic Spa, with dinner at Les Enfants Terribles Nuns' Island after.
+Make your way back towards the Plateau via Griffintown, the Old Port and up busting Rue Berri past the Grande Bibliothèque.

 We’d also suggest a small side trip to the Circuit Gilles-Villneuve, site of the Formula 1 Grand Prix du Canada for the past four decades in Parc Jean-Drapeau.
-When not used for the race, it’s open to cyclists—you’ll be sure to hear more than one local making engine revving noises as they power around the track.
+When not used for the race it’s open to cyclists, and you’ll be sure to hear more than one local making engine revving noises as they power around the track.

 Canal Lachine